-The Merced County Community and Economic Development Department requests regulatory compliance audits of expanding dairies from the Division of Environmental Health as part of the Conditional Use Permit evaluation process prior to project approval.
-The DEH staff performed an inspection of the Azevedo Dairy #2 on August 11, 2021.
-The DEH concluded that the dairy facility was in substantial compliance with the ACO on August 25, 2021.
+The Merced County Community and Economic Development Department requests regulatory compliance audits of expanding dairies prepared by the Division of Environmental Health as part of the Conditional Use Permit (CUP) evaluation process prior to project approval.
+The DEH staff performed an inspection of the Silva Dairy on October 27, 2021.
+Following remediation of a few areas of concern in the NMP and WMP, the DEH concluded that the dairy facility was in substantial compliance with the ACO on December 16, 2021.